Eligibility

 Dependent Care Tax Credit

 Depending on your income, it may be more advantageous to take a Tax Credit when filing your income tax return than paying your expenses through a pre-tax Dependent Care FSA.
-The PayFlex Savings Calculator may help you determine which is more advantageous.
-You may also wish to consult a qualified tax advisor.
+You may wish to consult a qualified tax advisor.